Skip to content

 App settings - Application

-This allows you to override the global system prompts for the entire application for each overarching prompt kind.
+This panel lets you override the global system prompts for the entire application for each prompt kind (Conversation, Narration, Creation, and so on).
+Per-client overrides live on the System Prompts tab of each client's configuration dialog.